minh6079/Mac-OS-clone/README.md

 </h1>

 <hr> <br>
+I've crafted a sleek and interactive Mac OS desktop experience entirely using HTML, CSS, and JavaScript, bringing the familiar look and feel of macOS to the web.
+Explore a user-friendly interface and enjoy a seamless web-based desktop environment.
 <hr>

 📌 Please feel free to contribute to this project with your commits, and share this with your friends if you like this projects.😁 😃